ros2/ros2_documentation/source/Troubleshooting/DDS-tuning.rst

 Fast RTPS tuning
 ----------------

-**Issue:** Fast RTPS floods the network with large pieces of data or fast-published data when operating over Wifi.
+**Issue:** Fast RTPS floods the network with large pieces of data or fast-published data when operating over WiFi.

 When a UDP packet is missing at least one IP fragment, the rest of the received fragments fill up the kernel buffer.
-This causes it to hang for 30 seconds in cases where it recovers, or multiples of 30 seconds in cases where it immediately re-clogs.
+By default, the Linux kernel will hold onto packet fragments for up to 30 seconds in an effort to recombine them.
+Since the kernel buffer is full at this point, no new fragments can come in, and so the connection will seemingly "hang" for long periods of time.

 **Solution:** Use best-effort QoS settings instead of reliable.

+Reliable settings reduce the amount of sent data since it resends an incomplete sample and therefore floods the network less than best-effort.
+If the kernel buffer for IP fragments gets full, though, the symptom is still the same (blocking for 30s).
 This solution should improve the issue somewhat without having to adjust parameters.

 **Solution:** Reduce the value of the ``ipfrag_time`` parameter.